 What is TMJ Disorder?

 TMJ stands for temporomandibular joint.
 This is the joint located on either side of the head that connects the jaw to the rest of the skull.
-Temporomandibular joint disorders are a family of problems related to this complex jaw joint.
+Temporomandibular joint disorders or temporomandibular joint dysfunction is a family of problems related to this complex jaw joint.

 Dr. Coleman can analyze your TMJ case and provide attention catered to your specific needs.